-Securities Exchanges Guarantee Corporation Limited (SEGC) is incorporated in the Australian Capital Territory as a company limited by guarantee with the sole purpose of administering the National Guarantee Fund (the Fund).
+Securities Exchanges Guarantee Corporation Limited (SEGC) is incorporated in the Australian Capital Territory as a company limited by guarantee with the sole purpose of acting as trustee to administer the National Guarantee Fund (the Fund).
 SEGC does not trade in its own right.

-The financial statements were authorised for issue by the directors on 29 August 2011.
+The financial statements were authorised for issue by the directors on 21 August 2012.

-ASX Limited (ASX), as the only member of SEGC, undertakes to contribute such amount not exceeding \$1,000 to the property of SEGC as may be required in the event of SEGC being wound up.
+ASX Limited (ASX), as the only member of SEGC, undertakes to contribute an amount not exceeding \$1,000 to the property of SEGC as may be required in the event of SEGC being wound up.
 This undertaking is provided whilst ASX is a member or within one year after it ceases to be a member, for payment of the debts and liabilities of SEGC that are contracted before ASX's membership ceases, for the payment of the costs, charges and expenses of winding up and for the adjustment of the rights of contributories among themselves.